The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DISCUSSION

 Additional strong constraints on decay-driven light in Type I GRB optical transients would come from spectroscopy or broadband optical/NIR photometry.
 This would allow the detection of a component in the transient light that deviates from the expected afterglow synchrotron spectrum (which may be additionally affected by dust), or allow the placement of upper limits thereon.
 Acquiring such spectroscopy will be challenging, though.
-Thus far, only three Type I GRBs have had their afterglows detected within the first minutes after the GRB (GRB 060313, GRB 061201 and GRB 070714B), and in all cases, the early evolution was flat and the afterglow was fainter than 20th magnitude upon discovery.
-Only GRB 060614, for which the identification as a Type I GRB remains questionable, had an afterglow which was bright enough at observation time to allow 8m-class telescopes to obtain high S/N spectroscopy.
+Thus far, only a few Type I GRBs have had their afterglows detected within the first minutes after the GRB (GRBs 060313, 060614, 061201, 070429B, 070714B and 090510), and in all cases, the early evolution was flat and the afterglow was around or fainter than 20th mag upon discovery.
+Only GRB 060614, for which the identification as a Type I GRB remains subject to debate, had an afterglow which was bright enough at observation time to allow 8m-class telescopes to obtain high S/N spectroscopy.
 This case illustrates a second quandary concerning the spectroscopy of Type I GRB afterglows, and the identification of absorption lines and thus unambiguous redshifts.
-The first spectrum of the afterglow of GRB 060614 contained no lines in emission or absorption \citep{FugazzaGCN060614}, and a redshift could only be determined after the afterglow had faded enough to allow host galaxy emission lines to be detected \citep{PriceGCN060614}.
-Even so, the association with the galaxy is somewhat controversial \citep{Schaefer060614, Cobb060614} due to the quite large offset from its host galaxy in terms of half-light radius or brightest pixel distribution \citep{GalyamNature}, but this is based on \emph{a posteriori} statistics, \cite{GalyamNature} use HST imaging to determine a very low probability ($6\times10^{-6}$) of a chance association.
+The first spectrum of the afterglow of GRB 060614 contained no lines in emission or absorption \citep{FugazzaGCN060614}, and a redshift could only be determined after the afterglow had faded enough to allow host-galaxy emission lines to be detected \citep{PriceGCN060614}.
+Even so, the association with the galaxy is somewhat controversial \citep{Schaefer060614, Cobb060614} due to the quite large offset from its host galaxy in terms of half-light radius or brightest pixel distribution \citep{GalyamNature}, but this is based on \emph{a posteriori} statistics; \cite{GalyamNature} use HST imaging to determine a very low probability ($6\times10^{-6}$) of a chance association.
 Indeed, it is this offset, and the associated low-density medium surrounding the progenitor, which is probably the source of the low column densities of any absorption lines.
-This may turn out to be a serious problem for the determination of absorption line redshifts, as the typical observed magnitudes of Type I GRB afterglows preclude the use of echelle spectroscopy, which is a better tool to detect low column density absorption lines.
+This may turn out to be a serious problem for the determination of absorption line redshifts, as the typical observed magnitudes of Type I GRB afterglows preclude the use of echelle spectroscopy, which is a better tool to detect low-column-density absorption lines.
 Thus, we conjecture that the first successful (i.e., high continuum S/N) spectroscopy of a Type I GRB afterglow will probably not yield usable absorption lines that allow a redshift determination.
-Indeed, \cite{Stratta061201} recently reported that spectroscopy of the afterglow of GRB 061201 revealed neither absorption nor emission lines, but pointing constraints limited the exposure time to one hour, and the S/N is low.
+Indeed, \cite{Stratta061201} reported that spectroscopy of the afterglow of GRB 061201 revealed neither absorption nor emission lines, but pointing constraints limited the exposure time to one hour, and the S/N is low.
+Similar failures have been reported for GRB 070707 \citep{Piranomonte070707} and GRB 060313 (Hjorth et al., in preparation).
+The only possible counterexample (for which the classification is still unclear, though) is the recent event GRB 100816A, for which very-low-column-density absorption lines were discovered at $z=0.8049$ \citep{TanvirGCN100816A, GorosabelGCN100816A}.
+No publications beyond the GCN Circulars have been published to this date, though.